jw1912/bullet/docs/3-data.md

 ## Custom Data Types

 Any type that implements the `BulletFormat` trait can be used in the trainer.
 For example, `MarlinFormat` is implemented in the `bulletformat` crate, so it can be easily used if preferred.

+## Custom Data Loading

+Your required data type `T: BulletFormat` can be loaded from any file format (e.g. text or binpack) by proiding a custom dataloader that implements the `DataLoader<T>` trait.